Bungalow Loft Conversion Cost

 However, the average loft conversion will be either 40 square metres for a terraced or semi-detached property or 50 square metres for a detached property.

-A detached property will have more scope to develop the loft as in these cases, you are allowed to develop up to 50 square metres.
+A detached property will have more scope to develop the loft as, in these cases you are allowed to develop up to 50 square metres.

-Location will play a large part in the average cost of loft conversion bungalows as prices will vary according to where you live.
+Location will play a large part in the average cost of loft conversion bungalows, as prices will vary according to where you live.

-Typically, in places where living space is at a premium, the cost to extend your home upwards or outwards will be higher than areas that are not so crowded.
+Typically, in places where living space is at a premium, the cost to extend your home upwards or outwards will be higher than in areas that are not so crowded.

 Our loft has a tank in it.
 Does this mean we'll need to remove it and install a new system if we convert the loft?